namor5772/WeatherStation/RaspberryPI/README.md

 | [wwwRP_basic.py](data/wwwRP_basic.py) | home/pi/roman | Raspberry PI only test version of wwwRP.py |
 | [index_basic.php](data/index_basic.php) | var/www/html | Raspberry PI only test version of index.py |

-## **The main rebooting script**
+## **Main scripts**

 If the main Python code that controls the weather station crashes then interfacing the Raspberry PI is compromised.
-To mitigate this the launcher.sh script is run on reboot which restarts the main code as necessary.
+To mitigate this the launcher.sh script is run on reboot, this in turn runs forever.py which will call the main python code wwwRP.py and restart it if the latter crashes.
+Various setups detailed below need to be performed on these.

-home/pi/launcher.sh
-#!bin/sh
-cd /
-cd home/pi/roman
-python3 forever.py wwwRP.py
-cd /

-to edit it from the terminal type
+from the terminal type:

-	• cd /sudo
+* cd /sudo
-	• cd home/pi
+* cd home/pi
-	• sudo nano launcher.sh
+* sudo nano launcher.sh

-make this file executable from the terminal
+make this file executable

-	• cd /
+* cd /
-	• cd home/pi
+* cd home/pi
-	• sudo chmod 0775 launcher.sh
+* sudo chmod 0775 launcher.sh

 and confirm the permissions

-	• cd /
+* cd /
-	• cd home/pi
+* cd home/pi
-	• stat launcher.sh
+* stat launcher.sh